PowersPope/HighFold/README.md

 ### Installation

-You can install the ColabFold by the script LocalColabFold (details on https://github.com/YoshitakaMo/localcolabfold) at first, and then copy the source codes of HighFold into the installed ColabFold preject.
+You can install the ColabFold by the script LocalColabFold (details on https://github.com/YoshitakaMo/localcolabfold) at first, and then copy the source codes of HighFold into the installed ColabFold project.

+As an example, within your localcolabfold directory `<path-to-dir>/localcolabfold/colabfold-conda/lib/python3.10/site-packages/`.
+You need to delete your `alphafold/` and `colabfold/` directories.
+Then replace them with the `alphafold/, colabfold/, and utils/` directories from this repo!

 ### Data Preparation